sumit-ai-ml/ZERO-YOLO/paper.md

 - **Environmental Science:** Segmentation of satellite/drone imagery for ecological studies.
 - **Education:** Enables hands-on teaching of deep-learning segmentation without programming barriers.

-# State of the Field

-Most YOLO and segmentation tools require command-line or programming knowledge, limiting accessibility for non-technical users.
-ZERO-YOLO distinguishes itself with a fully graphical, no-code interface covering the complete workflow—from data harmonization and annotation conversion to training, inference, and performance evaluation.

 # References